awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 Kubernetes uses a command line utility called `kubectl` for communicating with the cluster API server\.
 The `kubectl` binary is available in many operating system package managers, and this option is often much easier than a manual download and install process\.
 You can follow the instructions for your specific operating system or package manager in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install\.

 This topic helps you to download and install the Amazon EKS\-vended kubectl binaries for macOS, Linux, and Windows operating systems\.
+These binaries are identical to the upstream community versions, and are not unique to Amazon EKS or AWS\.

 **Note**
 You must use a `kubectl` version that is within one minor version difference of your Amazon EKS cluster control plane \.
 For example, a 1\.11 `kubectl` client should work with Kubernetes 1\.10, 1\.11, and 1\.12 clusters\.